 - 4.6.1 World Para Athletics shall determine the World Para Athletics Recognised Competitions where international Classification will be offered.
-At such Competitions, Classification will be conducted prior to the start of each Competition in accordance with the World Para Athletics Classification Rules and Regulations. - 4.6.2 An athlete who has not been assessed by a World Para Athletics Classification Panel will not meet the eligibility criteria (set out in this Regulation 4) to compete in IPC Games, IPC Competitions and, unless WPA determines otherwise, World Para Athletics Sanctioned Competitions.
+At such Competitions, Classification will be conducted prior to the start of each Competition in accordance with the World Para Athletics Classification Rules and Regulations. - 4.6.2 An athlete who has not been assessed and allocated a Sport Class by a World Para Athletics Classification Panel will not meet the eligibility criteria (set out in this Regulation 4) to compete in IPC Games, IPC Competitions and, unless WPA determines otherwise, World Para Athletics Sanctioned Competitions.